mrjgreen/aws-docker-swarm/README.md

 ### Terraform Infrastructure

-The make file included from `makefiles/terraform.tf` has some helper for applying your terraform infrastructure.
+The make file included from `makefiles/terraform.tf` has some helpers for applying your terraform infrastructure.

 Plan your infrastructure first (a dry run):